slaclab/smurf-server-scripts/docker_scripts/README.md

 Now you can start the docker container normally again.

-You need to repeat these steps everytime you make changes to C++ code.
+You need to repeat these steps every time you make changes to C++ code.

 ### Full systems based on smurf2mce and rogue v3